I have a website but I don't like it. Can you re-make what's there?

 I'd really rather not maintain my website myself.
 Can I pay you to do that?

 Yes.
 If you want help in the ongoing maintenance of your site, from software updates to text changes, let me know.
-I offer an affordable hourly rate or an annual plan.
+I offer an affordable hourly rate.
 I also have colleagues who specialize in social media marketing if you are interested in that.

 How much do you charge?